Macomatic/seg4105_playground/tut05/README.md

   - Rabbit Holes/No Gos help restrict scope to ensure redundancies in Electron are not included (e.g. Electron features we don't need)

 ### Dennis' Pitch (NOT IN CAPSTONE GROUP)
+- Problem
+  - For the game, it makes sense that a hierarchy of importance is essential to handle certain interactions
+- Appetite
+  - Since it's a core feature, 6 weeks seems viable
+  - Team of 1 for a 6-week time allocation makes sense
+  - Scope is somewhat concerning as not for sure if all that time is needed for what is worded to be a bug
+- Solution
+  - Priority list is a good solution
+  - Handles which comes first
+  - Only 2 entities at a time clears the clutter of redundant combatants
+- Rabbit Holes
+  - None
+- No Gos
+  - Valid to handle bugs after 6-week time allocation
+- Final thoughts
+  - Seems like a good thing to work on
+  - Not entirely sure about its complexity as this isn't our group's project
+  - Hard to gauge validity as the pitch is worded as if it is a bug rather than a new feature

 ## The Bet